Ostad Nasrollah Nasehpour

 Master of Persian vocal radif repertoire Ostad Nasrollah Nasehpour

 The unique timbre of Ostad Nasehpour's vocals, coupled with his creative talent and rich Azerbaijani musical background, made him an outstanding performer.
-He researched, taught, and performed for more than 50 years and trained thousands of students.
-Some of those students are, now, famous vocalists in Iran and abroad.
+He performed in five albums listed below:

 He passed away on Sunday, June 18, 2023, after years of illness.